Do you need a Georgian business bank account as a business owner in Georgia? The answer is, it depends. In this article I’ll cover:

 Can be used, with some limitations, by: Legal Entities & IEs

-NOTE: Online bank accounts may allow you to hold currency in GEL but do not offer full account details in GEL.
-So they are primarily useful for businesses registered in Georgia which receive income in major currencies like USD, GBP, AUD etc. For these foreign currency accounts to be linked to your Georgian business you must open an account in the name of your Georgian business along with it’s tax ID.
+NOTE: Online bank accounts may allow you to hold currency in GEL, but they do not offer full account activities in GEL.
+So they are primarily useful for businesses registered in Georgia which receive income in major currencies like USD, GBP, AUD, etc. For these foreign currency accounts to be linked to your Georgian business, you must open an account in the name of your Georgian business along with its tax ID.

 There are a number of online banks that allow you to register as a Georgian business for online accounts.
-The service I, and many other expats use, is Wise*.
-There are other services like Payoneer and Paysera but Wise (formerly TransferWise) is my preference.
-For this reason, the below information relates directly to functionality available with Wise.
-Some similarity may be found with the other similar services.
+The service which I and many other expats use is Wise*.
+There are other services like Payoneer and Paysera, but Wise (formerly TransferWise) is my preference.
+For this reason, the information below relates directly to the functionality available with Wise.
+Some similarity may be found with other similar services.

-- Even though the online banks are international, the income is connected directly to the Georgian business the account is registered to.
-This may or may not reduce the chance of tax liability in the country’s where each currency account is held.
-Normally lower money transfer fees and easier transfer process than between physical banks.
+- Even though online banks are international, the income is connected directly to the Georgian business the account is registered to.
+This may potentially reduce the chance of tax liability in the countries where each currency account is held.
+Normally this results in lower money transfer fees and an easier transfer process than when transferring funds between physical banks.

-- Borderless accounts give you full bank details (IBAN, etc) for accounts in 8+ currencies (including USD, EUR, GBP, AUD, NZD), meaning clients can send money via a domestic bank transfer (not an international wire transfer) from their local bank account in any of those currencies.
+- Borderless online accounts give you full bank details (IBAN, etc.) for accounts in 8+ currencies (including USD, EUR, GBP, AUD, & NZD), meaning that clients can conveniently send money via a domestic bank transfer (not an international wire transfer) from their local bank account in any of those currencies.

-- Hold income in more than 50 currencies.
-In addition to actual account details, you can also receive and hold money in many different currencies (including GEL) and then withdraw to a local account of the same currency – avoiding currency conversion fees – or send it to your local Georgian bank account.
+- Online accounts give you the option to hold income in more than 50 currencies.
+In addition to actual account details, you can also receive and hold money in many different currencies (including GEL) and then withdraw the funds to a local account in the same currency – avoiding currency conversion fees.

-- Georgian version of Wise does not have a debit card, so you have to move money elsewhere to perform card transactions.
+- The Georgian version of Wise does not have a debit card option, so you have to move your money elsewhere to perform card transactions.

-- Can only accept money by transfer.
-Cannot accept credit cards, cash or online payment processing.
+- Online accounts can only accept money by transfer.
+They cannot accept credit cards, cash, or online payments.

 If you decide to go with the online business/personal account option, then opening an account is easy: